WadeManuel/Landing/README.md

-# Landing
+# Landing page
- Presentation landing of the crypto world
+ Presentation landing page of the crypto world

 ##Description
 It is a landing presentation about the crypto world